seek-oss/braid-design-system/docs/Compiled Braid Migration.md

 Private APIs may change behaviour, be renamed, move location, or be removed at any point in time without warning, so depending on them can result in unintended breaking changes.

 As of `braid-design-system@32.0.0`, it is no longer possible to import APIs that are not exposed from explicit entrypoints.
-While no existing **public** APIs have changed, this is a breaking change that will affect any consumers that depend on private APIs.
+While no existing **public** APIs have changed, this is a breaking change _only for consumers that depend on private APIs_.

 ## Patterns Requiring Migration